HuangLab-SYSU/brokerchain-academic/README.md

  You can also access more advanced features from this Dashboard page.

 ## BrokerChain Wallet
-Users can visit the **BrokerChain Wallet** project ( https://github.com/HuangLab-SYSU/brokerwallet-academic ) to download the BrokerChain Wallet app and run it on Android devices.
+Users can visit the BrokerChain Wallet project ( https://github.com/HuangLab-SYSU/brokerwallet-academic/releases ) to download the BrokerChain Wallet app and run it on Android devices.
+The app allows users to manage their accounts and invest their BKC coins in DeFi protocols to earn extra revenue.

 ## Install BrokerChain Miner Client

-1. Based on your operating system, download the corresponding BrokerChain compressed package from the Release page of the BrokerChain GitHub repository (https://github.com/HuangLab-SYSU/brokerchain-academic/releases/).
+1. Based on your operating system, download the corresponding BrokerChain compressed package from the Release page of the BrokerChain GitHub repository ( https://github.com/HuangLab-SYSU/brokerchain-academic/releases/ ).
 2. Extract the BrokerChain compressed package into a local BrokerChain folder.

-## Run a BrokerChain Miner Client on Windows
+## Run a BrokerChain Miner on Windows
 1. Double-click the executable file within the BrokerChain folder to run BrokerChain.
 While entering the BrokerChain's welcome page, you can see the following options:
    1. Join BrokerChain as a consensus node & open the webpage wallet.
    2. Open the wallet page for the given account address.